Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Introduction

 \section{Introduction}

-The management of Type 1 diabetes (T1D), a chronic condition where pancreatic beta cells produce insufficient insulin for regulating blood glucose (BG) levels, remains a significant challenge for millions of individuals worldwide \cite{IDF-T1D}.
-As there is no realistic biological cure in the near future, the treatment primarily involves intensive manual insulin therapy to manage BG levels in the range to prevent hyperglycemia or hypoglycemia, both of which can lead to severe, life-threatening complications \cite{132}.
-However, this treatment regimen requires frequent BG monitoring and insulin adjustment, which are time-consuming and error-prone.
-To address these challenges, automated insulin delivery (AID) systems, also known as artificial pancreas (AP) systems, have emerged as a significant technological advancement in diabetes care \cite{150}.
+The management of Type 1 Diabetes (T1D), a chronic condition where pancreatic beta cells produce insufficient insulin for regulating blood glucose (BG) levels, remains a significant challenge for millions of individuals worldwide \cite{IDF-T1D}.
+As there is no realistic biological cure in the near future, the treatment primarily involves intensive insulin therapy to maintain BG levels within a safe range, thereby mitigating the risk of serious complications caused by hyperglycemia or hypoglycemia \cite{132}.
+However, this regimen of frequent BG measurement and insulin adjustments is time-consuming and error-prone for patient self-management.
+To address these challenges, automated insulin delivery (AID) systems, also known as artificial pancreas, have emerged as a promising “technical” solution \cite{150}.

-AID system is a wearable physiological closed-loop control system that integrates a continuous glucose monitor (CGM), an insulin pump, and control algorithms to modulate insulin delivery based on continuous glucose measurements.
-This system not only alleviates the burden of self-management but also significantly improves clinical outcomes \cite{129}.
-The demand for AID systems surged by advanced technology and the growing global prevalence of diabetes \cite{6}\cite{7}.
-In 2023, the global AID systems market reached US\$ 2,338.5 million and is projected to expand to US\$ 5,800.2 million by 2032 \cite{98}.
-However, the complex interconnectivity, increasing reliance on automated control, and wireless connectivity for wearable convenience in AID systems introduce significant risks that can lead to real-time treatment errors with potentially life-threatening consequences.
+AID system integrates a continuous glucose monitor (CGM), a control algorithm, and an insulin pump to automatically adjust insulin delivery based on real-time glucose measurements.
+With recent technological advancements, these systems have evolved into networked and intelligent medical wearables that improve glycemic outcomes and quality of life for individuals with diabetes \cite{129}\cite{Godoi2023Glucose}.
+Nevertheless, the increasing device complexity, coupled with their reliance on wireless connectivity and automated control, introduces significant safety and security concerns \cite{130}.
+Ensuring the trustworthiness and resilience of AID systems against a broad spectrum of threats is essential for safeguarding patient health and enabling wider clinical adoption.